 When hiring a new employee, the employer is obligated to register the new employee with relevant authorities (i.e. Social Insurance Department, Department of Statistics, etc.)

-Female employees are entitled to 6 months of maternity leave with 100% of salary (the average salary of the last six preceding months) paid by Vietnam Social Insurance’s authority.
+Female employees are entitled to 6 months of maternity leave with 100% of social insurance salary (the average salary of the last six preceding months) paid by Vietnam Social Insurance’s authority.
 In case of multiple births, there shall be an extension of 1 month on the leave period for each child from the second child onwards.

 When the female employee has taken at least 4 months of maternity leave, she can return to work, provided that the employer agrees.
 In this case, besides the wage of the working days paid by the employer, the female employee shall continue to receive the maternity allowance, in accordance with the Social Insurance Law.